Mercedes are feeling confident that they have found a solution to recent problems they have faced with their engines.

 However, team boss Toto Wolff believes that the Brackley-based squad have made progress in resolving these problems.

-"I think we have we've gotten on top of the reliability issue that we had," Wolff told media including RacingNews365.com.
+"I think we've gotten on top of the reliability issue that we had," Wolff told media including RacingNews365.com.

 "We didn't see that phenomenon occur anymore, which is a good step forward.
 Hopefully, knock on wood, from the reliability side we should be on a good trajectory."